FREE Shipping on orders over $899

 Foods and drinks that are good for memory (and which ones are not)

-Psychologist Kimberley Wilson, who has a master's degree in nutrition , says there are foods and drinks that can have a surprisingly positive and others a surprisingly negative effect on memory.
+Psychologist Kimberley Wilson, who holds a master's degree in nutrition , says there are foods and drinks that can have a surprisingly positive effect on memory, while others can have a surprisingly negative effect.

-"Memory is our ability to remember information from the recent or distant past .
+"Memory is our ability to recall information from the recent or distant past .

-Our immediate memory can only hold information - you guessed it! - for a short time: you would use it to dial a phone number that someone just told you without writing it down.
+Our immediate memory can only hold information—you guessed it!—for a short time: you would use it to dial a phone number someone just told you without writing it down.

 We use our working memory to think in action.